-In 1603 as Shakespeare was approaching forty, he became a lodger to a Huguenot wig and head tires maker named Christopher Mountjoy.
+In 1603 as Shakespeare was approaching forty, he became a lodger to a Huguenot wig and head-tires maker named Christopher Mountjoy.
 The Mountjoy house stood on the corner of Silver Street, a continuation of Addle Street, leading to Noble Street.

 This was the year when Queen Elizabeth died, and the same year as a savage outbreak of the plague, which caused the closure of the theatres.
-Plays thought to be written whilst he lodge here include; Othello, Measure for Measure, All’s Well that Ends Well, Timon of Athens and King Lear.
+Plays thought to be written whilst he lodged here include; Othello, Measure for Measure, All’s Well that Ends Well, Timon of Athens and King Lear.

 Across the street from the Mountjoy’s house stood the small church of St Olave, which Stowe in his survey of London 1598 recorded; ‘the parish church of St Olave in Silver Streete, a small thing without any noteworthy monuments’.

 Shakespeare would have certainly worshipped here – whatever his religion or lack of any: regular church attendance was compulsory, and any shirkers were fined.